-- 3.22 The media can help publicise forward plans in a number of ways. - 3.23 Press releases provide a factual background of what is being proposed at each key stage.
-They can also explain the County Council's views and reasoning for the decisions it has taken.
-There is, however, no guarantee that the local press will use them and they are not a reliable means of publicity. - 3.24 Press adverts have the advantage that the County Council retains control of what is published.
+- 3.21 The media can help publicise forward plans in a number of ways. - 3.22 Press releases provide a factual background of what is being proposed at each key stage.
+They can also explain the County Council's views and reasoning for

+- the decisions it has taken.
+There is, however, no guarantee that the local press will use them and they are not a reliable means of publicity. - 3.23 Press adverts have the advantage that the County Council retains control of what is published.
 However, they need to be paid for and the costs of placing a prominent advert can be considerable.
-This has to be balanced against the additional publicity it might achieve.
-Although there is no longer a legal requirement to place public notices in the local press, the County Council will continue to use press adverts where this would be cost effective and help to advertise a key issue. - 3.25 The County Council may also use its own publications, such as County News, to bring key documents to the public's attention. - 3.26 Finally, there are some publications produced for planning professionals and the minerals and waste industries which the County Council can contribute articles.
+This has to be balanced against the additional publicity it might achieve. - 3.24 The County Council may also use its own publications, such as County News, to bring key documents to the public's attention - 3.25 Finally, there are some publications produced for planning professionals and the minerals and waste industries which the County Council can contribute articles.
 This can, for example, help keep the various industries up to date on the key planning issues in the county.
 However, some of these publications have infrequent publication dates which mean that they are not always suitable for seeking consultation responses.